Policies of Nursing Essentially

 - A receipt will be provided upon payment.

 Nursing Essentially has specific terms and conditions related to cancellations.
-Cancellations will be automatically charged if Nursing Essentially is not notified within a reasonable period of time – being 24 hours’ notice.
-It is recommended that the session be rescheduled within the same week (subject to availability).
-If tutors are not available, Nursing Essentially highly recommend that the original scheduled session times be adhered to.
+Cancellations will be automatically charged if Nursing Essentially is not notified within a reasonable period of time – being 48 hours’ notice.

 Nursing Essentially, reserves the right to cancel or reschedule any sessions or course.
 Clients will be notified via telephone or email.
 Please check your messages prior to commencement of session.